-There are many possible causes of adult acne, but here are the four common triggers:
+Again, there are different possible causes of adult acne, but here are the most common:

 1. Hormonal Changes

-4. Polycystic Ovarian Syndrome (PCOS) or High Testosterone
+4. Polycystic Ovarian Syndrome (PCOS) and Other Conditions

 Does Adult Acne Go Away With Time?